BYU Marriott offers ten limited-enrollment undergraduate programs. These programs are highly competitive. For more information, please see below.

 Program-Specific Grade Criteria

-- To be eligible to apply, prerequisite GPA must be at least 3.0 for accounting, finance and information systems applicants.
-A minimum of a 3.0 prerequisites GPA is preferred but not required for entrepreneurial management, experience design and management, global supply chain management, human resource management, marketing, and strategic management.
-For averages, please see the admission statistics at the end of the page
+- To be eligible to apply, prerequisite GPA must be at least 3.0 for accounting and information systems applicants.
+A minimum of a 3.0 prerequisite GPA is preferred but not required for entrepreneurial management, experience design and management, finance, global supply chain management, human resource management, marketing, and strategic management.
+For averages, please see the admission statistics at the end of the page.

 - The method of evaluating grades for admission will vary by program and is listed below.